Aberystwyth railway station: History

 The original station was built in 1864 by the Aberystwith and Welsh Coast Railway for the route to Machynlleth.
 The neighbouring Manchester & Milford railway was to construct a two road platform adjoining this, to create a joint station and provide access south to Carmarthen.
-The station was greatly extended in 1925 by the Great Western Railway: the original station building on one side of the platforms was replaced by a grand terminus building.
+The station was greatly extended in 1925 by the Great Western Railway; the original station building on one side of the platforms was replaced by a grand terminus building.

-At that time the station had five platforms: Platform 1 at the south-east end of the station and two island platforms.
-Platforms 1 and 2 were essentially bay platforms, each of the same length (and shorter than the other three).
-They were the original Manchester & Milford railway platforms, used for the Carmarthen services (though Platform 2 was occasionally used for main-line trains).
+At that time, the station had five platforms: platform 1 at the south-east end of the station and two island platforms.
+Platforms 1 and 2 were essentially bays, each of the same length and shorter than the other three.
+They were the original Manchester & Milford railway platforms, used for the Carmarthen services, although platform 2 was occasionally used for main-line trains.
 The Carmarthen line was closed in 1964 following flood damage.
-The former Platform 3 is on the other side of Platform 2; it is the only platform still in use for mainline rail and has been redesignated as Platform 1 in recent years.
-The former Platform 4 (closed in 1982, track removed) is now taken up by the "Craft" freecycling shop.
-At that time the signal box was also closed and demolished.
+The former platform 3 is on the other side of platform 2; it is the only platform still in use for main-line rail and has been redesignated as platform 1 in recent years.
+The former platform 4, which was closed in 1982 with its track removed, is now taken up by the Craft freecycling shop.
+At that time, the signal box was also closed and demolished.
 Access to the station and the station facilities is now primarily via the original 1864 building.

 The running-around line between these two, for locomotive-hauled trains, still exists.
 Platform 5 (closed in the 1960s) was an emergency platform on the other side of Platform 4, but little trace remains.
 The goods yard has become the Rheidol Retail Park.

 With the decline of railway usage and of local tourism, the facilities were far too large for their purpose.
 The railway yard was lifted in the 1980s and the row of shops in front, known as Western Parade, was demolished in the 1990s to allow construction of a new retail park and bus station.
 The 1925 station building has seen several uses, including as a local museum, but was eventually sold off and converted into a Wetherspoons pub.
 This conversion maintained the architecture and won awards including a National Railway Heritage Award in 2003.
-Other parts of the building have become an Indian restaurant, office space and accommodation for a local furniture recycling scheme.
+Other parts of the building have become office space and accommodation for a local furniture recycling scheme; part of the station building was purchased by Aberystwyth University in 2022 and remodelled into a studying space for the university's staff and students.